thecredibleway/thecredibleway-com/docs/faq/questions/if-god-made-everything-what-made-god.md

 our limited framework of time and space, we are invited to step back and consider the vastness of who He is.
-Not only has He made everything that exists, but [He invites us to know Him personally](../../jesus/because-he-lives/new-identity-in-christ.mdx), to experience the reality of His eternal nature, and to dwell with Him beyond time itself.
+Not only has He made everything that exists, but [He invites us to know Him personally](../../jesus/because-he-lives/new-identity-in-christ.mdx), to experience the reality of His eternal nature and to dwell with Him beyond time itself.

 You have a soul that lives on beyond your physical body for all eternity.
 To acknowledge God means facing the [reality of sin and the need for repentance and a savior in Jesus Christ](../../jesus/because-he-lives/salvation-and-redemption.md).